Like 50% of American women, I am considered to be petite (5’4” and under).

 Translation?
 They look better and frame nicer.

 The following retailers have petite lines:

 - Lord & Taylor

 - Old Navy

 - Ralph Lauren

-For a comprehensive list of stores that service petite shoppers, see InStyle’s guide to petite shopping.
+For a comprehensive list of stores that service petite shoppers, see our post on The 12 Best Places to Shop for College Outfits If You’re Petite.
 Also, check out junior apparel or larger kids’ clothes for similar styles (often cheaper, too!) that fit just right.

 Are you 5’4” and under?
 What are some difficulties you have shopping for and dressing up your petite figure?
 What are your favorite styling tricks?
 Would you recommend any specific styles or products?